Terms of Business

 - have due diligence procedures for the identification of all clients;

-- maintain appropriate records of evidence to support customer due diligence; and
+- maintain appropriate records of evidence to support customer due diligence;

 - report in accordance with the relevant legislation and regulations.